Contents

 Outputs:

-• Total Helmholtz free energy, in [J]
+• Total Helmholtz energy, in [J].

-by default, it calls R̄*T*∑(z)*(a_ideal(ideal_model,V,T,z) + a_res(model,V,T,z)) where ideal_model == idealmodel(model), where a_res is the reduced residual Helmholtz energy and a_ideal is the reduced ideal Helmholtz energy.
+By default, it calls R̄*T*∑(z)*(a_ideal(ideal_model,V,T,z) + a_res(model,V,T,z)) where ideal_model == idealmodel(model), where a_res is the reduced residual Helmholtz energy and a_ideal is the reduced ideal Helmholtz energy.
 You can mix and match ideal models if you provide:

-• [idealmodel](@ref)(model): extracts the ideal model from your Thermodynamic model
+• [idealmodel](@ref)(model): extracts the ideal model from your Thermodynamic model.

-• [a_res](@ref)(model,V,T,z): residual reduced Helmholtz free energy
+• [a_res](@ref)(model,V,T,z): residual reduced Helmholtz energy.

 source